CCIVR/ccivr2/README.md

 ```
 Set the range of AS_TSS position relative to S_TSS [min,max]: -1000,1000
 ```
-you can identify all antisense transcripts whose AS\_TSS is between 1000bp upstream and 1000bp downstream of the S\_TSS.
+you can identify all antisense transcripts whose AS\_TSS is between 1000 bp upstream and 1000 bp downstream of the S\_TSS.
 See the figure indicated below.

 ![Mode2](Mode2.png)